Africa Roundup: Canal+ acquires ROK, Flutterwave and Alipay partner, OPay raises $50M – TechCrunch

 ROK studio founder and producer Mary Njoku will stay on as director general under the Canal+ acquisition.

 With the ROK deal, Canal+ looks to bring the Nollywood production ethos to other African countries and regions.
-The new organization plans to send Nigerian production teams to French speaking African countries starting this year.
+The new organization plans to send Nigerian production teams to French-speaking African countries starting this year.

 The ability to reach a larger advertising network of African consumers on the continent and internationally was a big acquisition play for Canal+.